 With Squarespace, there are two payment plans, personal and business, and they both have a price tag attached to them.
 You don’t have the option of trying a free plan and then switching to a paid version when you’re ready.
 Additionally, Squarespace can cause some problems when scaling.
 The more you learn about customizing your website, the more issues you’ll encounter and the more you’ll start to get frustrated with the limitations of Squarespace.

 WordPress is the most popular CMS that powers countless websites.
 They have a plan that’s completely free and doesn’t require any coding knowledge.
 Primarily, WordPress is a CMS platform designed for bloggers but it is widely used for all kinds of websites including e-commerce.

 WordPress offers a completely free plan which gives you some basic options which are great for a new site.
 With WordPress, there are so many options such as customization and themes, and gives you more power over your website and its appearance.

 Because it is so widely used and open source, there are a lot of people that have created new themes, plugins, features such as uptime monitoring, as well as other analytics that can help you improve your site.
-Search through their catalog of plugins and you’ll find a plugin to provide pretty much any functionality you could ever want.
+Search through their catalog of plugins and you’ll find a plugin to provide pretty much any functionality you could ever want (such as SEO and WordPress accessibility plugins).
 This vast community can also provide you with help whenever you need it and give you advice on how to make your site better.

 The basic plan is free, but you can’t fully use your own domain—it must be yoursitename.wordpress.com.
 If you self-host, you are free to use your own domain.
 Also, WordPress does require a certain amount of knowledge to use it properly.
 At times, WordPress can be complex for people that don’t have a lot of experience when it comes to web development, hosting, or design.
 It might take you some time to learn how to use it properly.